mojotech/jeet/README.md

 ---
 ### layout_direction = LTR

 This global setting specifies the layout direction for all the columns and spans.
-Setting layout_direction will flip everything including offsets and shifts.
+Setting `layout_direction` to `RTL` will flip everything including offsets and shifts.
 It is also possible to set the layout to different directions in different parts of your site.

 ---
 ### parent_first = false